-A pest control work order is used to gain information about a customer seeking pest control treatment for their indoor or outdoor property.
-Allows a company to calculate the inspection and treatment cost to perform a 1-time or ongoing pest control service.
+A pest control work order is a document used to gain information about a customer and the pest control services they are seeking for their property.
+The form allows a company to calculate the inspection and treatment cost to perform a 1-time or ongoing pest control service.

 Pest Control Work Order Details

 Pest control is a service that rids unwanted animals and bugs commonly found in homes by sealing areas, setting up traps, and spraying areas with pesticides that are prone to pests.
 The work order should include: